FAForever/wiki-pages/Beginner-1v1-Guide.md

 - Cost Efficiency: Trades 2:1 in mass against submarines

 When placed behind a naval factory, torpedo launchers gain a buffer of protection, and their effectiveness can be enhanced with basic micro or engineer support.
 In most cases, two torpedo launchers are enough to completely neutralize a T1 submarine threat.

-___
-- Destroyers
-All destroyers, except for the UEF variant, trade extremely well against T1 submarines, even without using surface weaponry.
-UEF destroyers lack underwater torpedoes and instead rely on torpedo boats or bombers.
-Against any tech-level submarine, simply move your destroyers directly on top of them to eliminate them quickly.
-Destroyers’ dominance over T1 submarines further limits the latter’s usefulness once T2 navy is reached.

 ### Unit Queue (Navy)
 Based on these observations we can create unit queue: